cogent3/cogent3/doc/developer_notes.rst

     ... # bunch of output
     Build finished.
 The HTML pages are in _build/html.

-This prints a bunch of output to screen and creates a directory ``PyCogent3/doc/_build`` and within that ``html``.
-The index file ``PyCogent3/doc/_build/html/index.html`` is the root of the documentation.
+The index file czan be found in ``PyCogent3/doc/_build/html/index.html`` is the root of the documentation.

-One can also generate a pdf file, using the Sphinx latex generation capacity.
+You can also generate a pdf file, using the Sphinx latex generation capacity.
 This is slightly more involved.
 (It also requires that you have an installation of TeTex_.)

 .. _TeTex: http://www.tug.org/texlive/